fluent/fluent-bit-docs/pipeline/inputs/elasticsearch.md

 # Elasticsearch (Bulk API)

-The **elasticsearch** input plugin, allows to handle Elasticsearch and also OpenSearch Bulk API requests.
+The **elasticsearch** input plugin, allows the handling of Elasticsearch and also OpenSearch Bulk API requests.

 ## Configuration Parameters